aliciachimeno/multi-agent-architecture-chatbot/README.md

 ```

 ## DEVELOPMENT WORKFLOW
-1. Gather Requirements: Define the problem, objectives, and value proposition for your GenAI solution.

-2. Design Architecture: Choose the appropriate agent pattern (Prompt, RAG, Fine-tuning, Pretraining).

-3. Prepare Data: Clean, structure, and catalog your data using Unity Catalog.

-4. Build Prototype: Use provided notebooks to create an initial agent or chain with minimal prompts and tools.
+1. Load the data to Unity Catalog (volumes and tables) and preprocess.
+2. Develope vector search index and genie.
+3. Design and develope the model ( a multi-agent system architecture).

-5. Deploy & Test: Serve models with Mosaic AI Model Serving and test using AI Playground or API endpoints.
+4. Deploy & Test: Serve models with Mosaic AI Model Serving and test using AI Playground or API endpoints.

-6. Evaluate & Iterate: Log experiments with MLflow, collect feedback, and refine agent logic.
+5. Evaluate & Iterate: Log experiments with MLflow, collect feedback, and refine agent logic.
 7. Productionize: Monitor performance, set up guardrails, and ensure compliance and governance.

 ## KEY TECHNOLOGIES